Tim Baker: Vocals

 Jim Barraza: Guitar

-Jarvis Leatherby: Bass
+Jarvis Leatherby : Bass

-On October 8, 2016, Cirith Ungol officially returned to the stage by headlining the Frost and Fire II festival at the Majestic Ventura Theater, playing to a packed house of metal fans and friends who had converged on the band's hometown of Ventura, California to witness the kings of the dead rise from the grave.
+On October 8, 2016, Cirith Ungol officially returned to the stage by headlining the Frost and Fire II festival at the Majestic Ventura Theater, playing to a packed house of fans who had converged on the band's hometown of Ventura, California to witness the kings of the dead rise from the grave.
 This night was vindication.
 In Garven's words, "When the ancient stars aligned, Cirith Ungol crawled out of its ancient slumber, to wreak havoc on an unsuspecting world."
-Two days later, fresh off their Frost and Fire triumph, the band were honored by the City of Ventura, which declared October 10, 2016 to be Cirith Ungol Day.
+Two days later, fresh off their Frost and Fire triumph, the band were honored by the City of Ventura, which proclaimed October 10, 2016 to be Cirith Ungol Day.

 As Robert Garven is fond of saying, Cirith Ungol remains "A Churning Maelstrom of Metal Chaos Descending!"
 Long may they reign!